Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Experiments

 \subsection{Computational Efficiency}

-To demonstrate the computational efficiency of RAUQ, we conducted a comprehensive runtime comparison against other state-of-the-art UQ methods using Llama 8b v3.1.
-All experiments were performed on a single 80GB NVIDIA H100 GPU using single-batch inference, following the same setup as in \Cref{tab:overall_results}. \Cref{tab:llama_comp_efficiency} in \Cref{app:comp} reports the average runtime per instance for each UQ method, and quantifies their computational overhead relative to standard LLM inference without UQ.
+To demonstrate the computational efficiency of RAUQ, we conducted an extensive runtime comparison against other state-of-the-art UQ methods using Llama-3.1 8B.
+All experiments use single-instance batches on a single 80GB NVIDIA H100 GPU, following the same setup as in \Cref{sec:main_results}. \Cref{tab:llama_comp_efficiency} reports the average runtime per instance for each UQ method and quantifies their computational overhead relative to standard LLM inference without UQ.

-State-of-the-art UQ methods such as DegMat~\cite{farquhar2024detecting}, Semantic Entropy~\cite{kuhn2023semantic}, and SAR~\cite{zhang2023focus} introduce huge computational overhead (400--800\%) due to repeated sampling from the LLM.
-In contrast, the RAUQ method introduces less than 1\% overhead since it does not require sampling or inference of an auxiliary model, making it a fast, lightweight, and plug-and-play solution for any white-box LLM.
+State-of-the-art UQ methods such as DegMat~\citep{lin2024generating}, Semantic Entropy~\citep{kuhn2023semantic}, and SAR~\citep{duan-etal-2024-shifting} introduce huge computational overhead (400-800\% of the original inference time) due to repeated sampling.
+In contrast, RAUQ introduces less than 1\% overhead since it does not require sampling or inference of an auxiliary model, making it a fast, lightweight, and plug-and-play solution for any white-box LLM.